-IV.B.1.e) Interpersonal and Communication Skills

-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core)

-IV.B.1.f) Systems-based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)
+IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
+Curriculum Organization and Fellow Experiences IV.C.1.
+The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity. ^(Core) IV.C.1.a) Fellows must continue to provide care for their own post-operative patients until discharge or until the patients' post-operative conditions are stable and the episode of care is concluded. ^(Core) IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) IV.C.2.a) This must include instruction and experience in multimodal pain treatment, including non-narcotic pain medications and alternative pain reducing modalities. ^(Core)

-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
-(Core) - IV.C.1.a) Fellows must continue to provide care for their own post-operative patients until discharge or until the patients' post-operative conditions are stable and the episode of care is concluded.
-(Core) - IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core) - IV.C.2.a) This must include instruction and experience in multimodal pain treatment, including non-narcotic pain medications and alternative pain reducing modalities.
-(Core) - IV.C.3.
-The program must provide advanced education to ensure that each fellow develops special expertise in pediatric orthopaedic surgery, including operative and other technical skills.
-(Core) - IV.C.3.a) The curriculum must emphasize a scholarly approach to clinical problem solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research.
-(Core) - IV.C.3.b) The curriculum must include didactics as well as non-operative and operative experiences emphasizing continuity of care for pediatric orthopaedic surgery patients involving trauma (acute and disorders, athletic injuries, and general pediatric orthopaedics.
-(Core) IV.C.4.
-The didactic curriculum must emphasize normal physiologic mechanisms and the pathogenesis and complications of pediatric orthopaedic disorders.
-(Core) IV.C.4.a) The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: (Core) IV.C.4.a).(1) one weekly teaching conference; (Detail) IV.C.4.a).(2) one monthly morbidity and mortality conference; and, (Detail) IV.C.4.a).(3) one monthly journal club in pediatric orthopaedic surgery.
-IV.C.5.
-Clinical experience should emphasize utilization of both appropriate laboratory procedures and allied medical personnel.
-(Core) IV.C.5.a) Clinical experiences must include: IV.C.5.a).(1) a major role in the continuing care of both acutely- and chronically-ill patients, including progressive responsibility for patient assessment, decisions regarding treatment, preoperative evaluation, operative experience, non-operative management, post-operative management, rehabilitation, long-term follow-up, and other outpatient care; (Core) IV.C.5.a).(2) observation and treatment of both inpatients and outpatients with a wide variety of pediatric orthopaedic disorders; (Core) IV.C.5.a).(2).(a) Fellows should have at least 10 new and 20 follow-up patients per week averaged over four weeks.
-IV.C.5.a).(3) the opportunity to provide consultation with faculty member supervision; and, $^{(\text{Core})}$ IV.C.5.a).(4) clearly defined teaching responsibilities for fellows, allied health personnel, and residents and medical students (if present).
-(Core) IV.C.5.a).(4).(a) These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of pediatric orthopaedic surgery.
-(Core)
+IV.C.3.
+The program must provide advanced education to ensure that each fellow develops special expertise in orthopaedic trauma. $^{\rm (Core)}$ IV.C.3.a) The educational program must emphasize a scholarly approach to clinical problem-solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research. ^(Core) IV.C.4.
+The didactic curriculum must include anatomy, physiology, biomechanics, pathology, microbiology, pharmacology, epidemiology, and immunology as they relate orthopaedic trauma. ^(Core) IV.C.4.a) The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: (Core) IV.C.4.a).(1) one weekly teaching conference; (Detail) IV.C.4.a).(2) one monthly morbidity and mortality conference; and, ^(Detail) IV.C.4.a).(3) one monthly multidisciplinary conference with other trauma services. ^(Detail) IV.C.5.
+Clinical experiences must emphasize the diagnosis of clinical orthopaedic trauma problems, the mechanism of injury, the treatment modalities available, and the results and complications of such treatment. ^(Core) IV.C.5.a) Fellows must observe and manage patients with a wide variety of problems in orthopaedic trauma. ^(Core) IV.C.5.b) The breadth of clinical experience must include the evaluation and care of individuals of a wide range of ages and genders. ^(Core) IV.C.5.c) Clinical experiences must include: IV.C.5.c).(1) a major role in the continuity of care of patients to include progressive responsibility for patient assessment, decisions regarding treatment, pre-operative evaluation and planning, operative experience, non-operative management, post-operative intensive care, other post- operative management, rehabilitation, and other outpatient care of patients. ^(Core) IV.C.5.c).(2) providing consultation with faculty member supervision; and, ^(Core) IV.C.5.c).(3) clearly defined teaching responsibilities for fellows, allied health personnel, and residents and medical students if present. ^(Core)